namel3ss-Ai/namel3ss/README.md

 Memory budgets keep memory fast and small.
 Soft limits trigger compaction or low value removal with clear reasons.
 Recall caching is deterministic per phase and lane.
+Memory is saved to disk in the project folder.
+Restore loads memory on startup or stops with a clear error.
+A wake up report trace shows what was restored.
+Studio shows the wake up report in the Traces panel.
 Studio shows a Memory budget section in the Traces panel.

 Plain trace example: